 Intended for: BSc, MSc, PhD

-I highly advise to initialize the below three documents at the start of your thesis, and continuously updated them throughout.
+I highly advise to initialize the below two documents at the start of your thesis, and continuously updated them throughout.

-Once initialized, give your supervisor access to all these online documents (i.e., share in Google Slides, Google Doc and Overleaf).
+Once initialized, give your supervisor access to both online documents (i.e., share in Google Doc and Overleaf).

 Template document (the comments on each page indicate how you should use them)